Invariant Distributions in Nonlinear Markov Chains with Aggregators: Theory, Computation, and Applications: Appendix

-In order to establish the existence of an invariant distribution we will use chauder-Tychonoff's following fixed-point theorem (see Corollary 17.56 in \cite{aliprantis2006infinite}).
+In order to establish the existence of an invariant distribution we will use Schauder-Tychonoff's following fixed-point theorem (see Corollary 17.56 in \cite{aliprantis2006infinite}).

-\begin{proposition} (Schauder-Tychonoff) Let $K$ be a nonempty, compact, convex subset of a locally convex Hausdorff space, and let $f :K \rightarrow K$ be a continuous function.
-Then the set of fixed points of $f$ is compact and nonempty. \end{proposition}
+\begin{proposition} (Schauder-Tychonoff) Let $K$ be a non-empty, compact, convex subset of a locally convex Hausdorff space, and let $f :K \rightarrow K$ be a continuous function.
+Then the set of fixed points of $f$ is compact and non-empty. \end{proposition}

-\begin{proof}[Proof of Proposition \ref{Prop:existence}] Because $S$ is compact $\mathcal{P} (S)$ is (weakly) compact (see \cite{aliprantis2006infinite}).
+\begin{proof}[Proof of Proposition \ref{Prop:existence}] Because $S$ is a compact Polish space $\mathcal{P} (S)$ is a compact Polish space under the weak topology (see Theorem 15.11 in \cite{aliprantis2006infinite}).
 Clearly $\mathcal{P} (S)$ is convex. $\mathcal{P} (S)$ endowed with the weak topology is a locally convex Hausdorff space.
 Thus, if $T $ is continuous, we can apply Schauder-Tychonoff's fixed point theorem to conclude that $T $ has a fixed point.

 To show that $T$ is continuous, take a sequence of measures $\{ \mu_{n} \}$ and assume that it converges weakly to $\mu$.